 - We currently have a limited number of co-manufacturers.
-The loss of one or more of our co-manufacturers or our failure to timely identify and establish relationships with new co-manufacturers could harm our business and impede our growth. - Outbreaks of agricultural diseases, including avian influenza, the perception that outbreaks may occur or regulatory or market responses to outbreaks could reduce supply or demand for our products and harm our business. - We could be adversely affected by a change in consumer preferences, perception and spending habits in the natural food industry generally and with respect to animal-based products.
+Loss of one or more of our co-manufacturers or our failure to timely identify and establish relationships with new co-manufacturers could harm our business and impede our growth. - We could be adversely affected by a change in consumer preferences, perception and spending habits in the natural food industry generally and with respect to animal-based products.
 In particular, any failure to develop or enrich our product offering or gain market acceptance of our new products could have a negative effect on our business. - A limited number of distributors represent a substantial portion of our sales, and the loss of one or more distributor relationships that cannot be replaced in a timely manner may adversely affect our results of operations. - We are dependent on hatcheries and pullet farms to supply our network of family farms with laying hens.
-Any disruption in that supply chain could materially and adversely affect our business, financial condition or results of operations. - Increases in interest rates could adversely affect our business. - Consolidation of retail customers or the loss of a significant retail customer could negatively impact our sales and profitability. - We source substantially all of our shell egg cartons from a sole source supplier, and any disruptions may impact our ability to sell our eggs. - Because we rely on a limited number of third-party vendors to store our products, we may not be able to maintain or obtain the capacity necessary to store our products. - Our brand and reputation may be diminished due to real or perceived quality or food safety issues with our products, which could have an adverse effect on our business, reputation, operating results and financial condition. - Demand for shell eggs is subject to seasonal fluctuations and can adversely impact our results of operations in certain quarters. - Packaging costs are volatile, have recently increased and may continue to rise significantly, which may negatively impact our profitability, and any reduced availability of packaging supplies may otherwise impact our business. - If we fail to retain and motivate members of our management team or other key crew members, fail to attract and retain additional crew members or fail to maintain our company culture and focus on our purpose, our business may be harmed. - Disruptions in the worldwide economy may adversely affect our business, results of operations and financial condition. - Public health pandemics, such as COVID-19, could have a material adverse impact on our business, results of operations and financial condition. - Failure to adequately respond to stakeholder scrutiny related to environmental, social and governance (ESG) issues, or failure to achieve our ESG goals, could adversely impact our reputation and brand. - Food safety and food-borne illness incidents or advertising or product mislabeling may materially and adversely affect our business by exposing us to lawsuits, product recalls or regulatory enforcement actions, increasing our operating costs and reducing demand for our product offerings. - Our operations are subject to FDA and USDA federal regulation, as well as other federal, state and local regulations, and there is no assurance that we will be in compliance with all regulations. - Our status as a public benefit corporation and a Certified B Corporation may not result in the benefits we anticipate, or we may be unable to maintain our Certified B Corporation status.
+Any disruption in that supply chain could materially and adversely affect our business, financial condition or results of operations. - Increases in interest rates could adversely affect our business. - Consolidation of retail customers or the loss of a significant retail customer could negatively impact our sales and profitability. - We source substantially all of our shell egg cartons from a sole source supplier, and any disruptions may impact our ability to sell our eggs. - Because we rely on a limited number of third-party vendors to manufacture and store our products, we may not be able to maintain manufacturing and storage capacity at the times and with the capacities necessary to produce and store our products or meet the demand for our products. - Our brand and reputation may be diminished due to real or perceived quality or food safety issues with our products, which could have an adverse effect on our business, reputation, operating results and financial condition. - · Demand for shell eggs is subject to seasonal fluctuations and can adversely impact our results of operations in certain quarters. - Packaging costs are volatile, have recently increased and may continue to rise significantly, which may negatively impact our profitability, and any reduced availability of packaging supplies may otherwise impact our business. - If we fail to retain and motivate members of our management team or other key crew members, fail to attract and retain additional crew members or fail to maintain our company culture and focus on our purpose, our business may be harmed. - Outbreaks of agricultural diseases, including avian influenza, the perception that outbreaks may occur or regulatory or market responses to outbreaks could reduce demand for our products and harm our business. - Public health pandemics, such as COVID-19, could have a material adverse impact on our business, results of operations and financial condition. - Food safety and food-borne illness incidents or advertising or product mislabeling may materially and adversely affect our business by exposing us to lawsuits, product recalls or regulatory enforcement actions, increasing our operating costs and reducing demand for our product offerings. - Our operations are subject to FDA and USDA federal regulation, as well as other federal, state and local regulations, and there is no assurance that we will be in compliance with all regulations. - Our status as a public benefit corporation and a Certified B Corporation may not result in the benefits we anticipate, and as a public benefit corporation, our duty to balance a variety of interests may result in actions that do not maximize stockholder value.